 Credit: Time / Newsweek / Daniel Myrick and Eduardo Sanchez and their Blair Witch Project phenomenon

 Jimmy’s Story – Part 1 was completed in 1996.
-The film was first discovered by Award Winning filmmaker Rick McKay who produced and directed the award winning documentary film Broadway The Golden Years.
+The film was first discovered by Award Winning filmmaker Rick McKay who produced and directed the award winning documentary film Broadway: The Golden Age.

-Rick had just finished his breakfast, when he walked outside and saw Billy Yeager walking down the sidewalk heading towards the beach.
+Rick had just finished his breakfast and reading a newspaper article about Jimmy’s Story, when he stepped outside and saw Billy Yeager walking down the sidewalk heading towards the beach.

 Credit: Getty Images Filmmaker Rick McKay